agad495/CFLscraPy/README.md

 pbp_df = pd.DataFrame(pbp)
 ```

+**CFL API data is not intended to be publicly hosted without a license.
+Please do not use this in any way to violates any CFL terms of use.**

 If you encounter any problems, issues, or errors, feel free to reach out.
 Thanks, and hope you enjoy!